tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-csharp.md

 Futtassa a mintát a Visual Studióban a TPM-eszköz egyéni regisztrációjának létrehozásához.

+A Command Prompt window will appear and start showing confirmation messages.
 On successful creation, the Command Prompt window displays the properties of the new individual enrollment.

 You can verify that the individual enrollment has been created.
 Go to the Device Provisioning Service summary, and select **Manage enrollments**, then select **Individual Enrollments**.
 Meg kell jelennie egy új regisztrációs bejegyzésnek, amely megfelel a mintában használt regisztrációs azonosítónak is.